TatWof/Fullerton/223C/assignment2/README.md

 - shell file fails while running compiling commands
     - Identified: multiple source code files have to be compiled individually
     - Fixed: individual compile instructions added to shell files
-- token list is statically sized, may cause issues of the number of tokens exceeds arbitrary limit
+- token list is statically sized, may cause issues if the number of tokens exceeds arbitrary limit
     - Feature: token list is now dynamically sized.
 # Credits